MLeidel/GptGUI/README.md

 > Save the response area with the query into your querysave file that was set up in gptgui.ini.
 - View
-> Brings up the querysave file in the response area for viewing.
+> Displays the query-save file you set up in gptgui.ini.
-No editing.
+You cannot edit the file hear.
 - Purge
-> Clears the contens of the querysave file.
+> Clears the contens of the query-save file.

+---